jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 multiple people try to speak at the same time.
 It is terrible.

 This is why I recommend using video chat.
-Video conferences allow you to see the other people on the call and you can pick up on physical cues.
-These cues make all the difference and vastly improve communication in the meeting.
+Video conferences allow you to see the other people on the call and allows you to pick up on physical cues.
+These cues make vastly improve communication in the meeting.

 ### Co-located attendees should use their own device